Post-exercise leg care for horses – ice, poultice, sweats, and liniments

 - Icing your horse’s legs cools the tendons, soft tissues, and hooves.

 - Reduces inflammation in the tendons, ligaments, and joints.
 Arthritis in joints is painful and can be helped by ice therapy.

 - Helps prevent long-term wear and tear on your horse’s legs.

 - Works to prevent soreness after exercise – the same soreness that you get after a workout.

 - Some horse folks believe that icing a horse’s legs is only needed when there’s an injury, but as my Veterinarian reminds me – PREVENTING damage from heat and exercise is much easier, cheaper, and less heartbreaking than TREATING damage from an injury.
 So ice can be part of your daily routine.

 You can also use a poultice.

-Poultice is another way to “cold” treat your horse’s legs.
-Poultice, typically clay based, acts by drawing out heat from a leg.
+- A poultice is another way to “cold” treat your horse’s legs.
+Poultice, typically clay-based, acts by drawing out heat from a leg.
 Most of us also use a standing bandage around the poultice to just prevent a nasty clay-based mess, which increases the warmth to the leg.

 Clay!
 Clay!
 Clay!

-Whatever your post exercise routine is for your horse’s legs, it’s important to involve your Veterinarian and your trainer when designing a care plan.
+- Whatever your post-exercise routine is for your horse’s legs, it’s important to involve your veterinarian and your trainer when designing a care plan.
 Most of this care is preventative in nature, your horse will thank you for it!
-To learn more about cooling and heating options for horses (and when to use them...) you can read this article here.
+To learn more about cooling and heating options for horses you can read this article here.